ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

       * gamma - anisotropy (unitless)
       * sigma - slope of orography (unitless)
       * elvmax - maximum height above mean (meters)

+Optionally, the program may only compute and output the latitude, longitude, land mask and land fraction fields (when the 'mask_only' flag is set to true.
+See 'Program control options' for details).

 orog_gsl
 ========